-- mRPAS requirements mRPAS operations are only permitted when a club member is present.. mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
-Except for Advertised Events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
-RPAS Pilot CAR requirements.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+Except for advertised events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 All RPAS pilots using this site must have BASIC RPAS certification. - 3.
 Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, student pilots must have an instructor with them when flying. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+None. - 4.
+MAAC Add-on requirements -RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document